unocss/unocss/packages/preset-mini/README.md

 })
 ```

-It is worth noting that in addition to `breakpoint` option.
-UnoCSS gives `breakpoint` control to the user, you need to fully customize the `breakpoint` option that you want to use.
+One exception is that UnoCSS gives full control of `breakpoints` to users.
+When a custom `breakpoints` is provided, the default will be overridden instead of merging.
 For example:

 ```ts
 presetMini({